-Management believes that any loss of Wal-Mart's revenues would be partially offset by a corresponding decrease, on a percentage basis, in expenses, thereby partially reducing the impact on the Company's operating income.
+The Company markets its products to approximately 2,000 customers worldwide.
+During 2003, the Company's sales to its largest single customer, Wal-Mart Stores Inc., were approximately 20% of total gross sales.
+Management believes that any loss of this customer's revenues would be partially offset by a corresponding decrease, on a percentage basis, in expenses, thereby reducing the impact on the Company's operating income.
+Although the loss of business of one or more of the Company's principal customers could have a material adverse effect on the Company's sales volume and profitability, management believes this impact would be offset in future years by expanded sales to both existing and new customers.
 The five largest customers of the Company (including Wal-Mart) accounted for approximately 50% of total sales in 2003.